3 Terms + Capstone Project

 The ICOR and iRisk Centers

 The core team of the Master in Management for Sustainability is composed of professors associated with ICOR, the IÉSEG Centre for Organizational Responsibility or with iRisk, the IÉSEG Research Center on Risk and Uncertainty.
 ICOR aims to create and spread conceptual knowledge and practice-oriented tools in the fields of social responsibility, sustainability and business and society relationships, while the objective of iRisk is to better understand and improve decisions about environmental, health, and other risks.
-The core team is supplemented with various specialists, aimed to offer you the best learning experience.
+This strong linkage to leading researchers ensures state-of-the-art insights being deployed in the program.
+The core team is supplemented with various specialists, both professors and sustainability professionals, aimed to offer you the best learning experience.

 Sustainability at IÉSEG